MinhasKamal/AIBeginnerCode/Coding a Neural Network from Scratch for Absolute Beginners.md

 *This article is pretty long.
 But this is not to waste your time reading.
 This long writing is actually here for making things more intuitive and speeding up your learning.
 Also, I will avoid technical terms and math to make things simpler to consume.*

 Great!
-Lets come back to the rice milling machine.
+Let's come back to the rice milling machine.
 So, this machine take in paddies and then does some processing (threshing).
 At the end, you will get rice and husk as output-

 ![1_2qSuSwsJzLlHL80RUPYr9Q](https://github.com/MinhasKamal/AIBeginnerCode/assets/5456665/66418424-74af-4f4a-8cf7-d857836adb7d)

 Neural Networks or any AI model in general are like processing machines that take some data as input, then runs some kind of transformation, and finally output results.
 For example, if you provide a goat  image to the model, then it will transform the image into the word "goat".

-Lets jump into a simple problem: predicting storm.
+Let's jump into a simple problem: predicting storm.
 If we have dark clouds and a sudden drop in temperature, then we predict  that a storm is coming.
 Here is a tabular representation of the data-

 ![1_TIl5bNmlQeKeoOkISW72NA](https://github.com/MinhasKamal/AIBeginnerCode/assets/5456665/690942ac-2ad8-400d-8ddb-357ed97be60d)